someonesdad1/plib/README.md

 The g.py and other files in the g directory are a python wrapper over PostScript for making drawings.
 I wrote it in 2001 because there wasn't anything available at the time to do such tasks.
-It has been used for thousands of tasks over that time with essentially no changes except for when a python change or external library changed, requiring a fix in the g.py script.
+It has been used for thousands of tasks over that time with essentially no changes except for when python changed or an external library changed, requiring a fix in the g.py script.

 ## 0what.py